 Going on a day trip from Amsterdam is one of the most popular things to do.
 The Netherlands is quite small and getting from city to city is very easy and the journeys are definitely worth it.

 The cost of a day trip from Amsterdam depends on where you go (the further the distance, the more it costs).
-As we mentioned before, a train trip can cost anywhere from 2.50€ – 25.50€.
-Some of Amsterdam’s best day trips are Muiderslot Castle, Rotterdam, Utrecht, Haarlem, The Hague, and Gouda.
+As we mentioned before, a train trip can cost anywhere from 2.50€ to 25.50€.

 Eating and drinking – Amsterdam food prices

-Eating out in Amsterdam is expensive.
 Restaurants know there are tourists around and charge a premium for meals in the city center.
 Although Amsterdam food and drink prices can be a bit hard to digest, the options are endless.
-The rule is: as fancier as it gets, or closer to touristy areas more expensive the restaurant will be.

-How expensive is Amsterdam food?
-It can be really expensive or reasonably cheap.
 If you choose to dine & wine in a nice restaurant, expect to pay 50€ plus per person.
 In a mid-range restaurant, you can eat well and spend around 20€ to 30€ for a meal.
-And of course, there are plenty of cheap places to eat in Amsterdam.
-Most of them will serve sandwiches, pizza, falafels, kebabs, burgers and hot dogs, basically street food.

-For those looking for cheap food in Amsterdam expect to pay 10€ or a bit more for a meal deal with food and drink, if you are being very frugal with your choices.
+For those looking for cheap food in Amsterdam expect to pay 10€ or a bit more for a meal deal with food and drink, if you are being very frugal with your choices

 Although the cost of food in Amsterdam is a bit higher compared to other European cities, you usually can get decent and tasty food even from simple restaurants or street food places.

-What is the average price of alcohol in Amsterdam?
-Well, Amsterdam drink prices will vary according to where you are buying them.
 If you want to save, grab a beer at a supermarket and enjoy it by a canal.
 Amsterdam beer prices can start at 1€ (markets) and go up to 6€ at bars and restaurants.
 You would pay the same for a glass of wine.

 Nightlife – Is Amsterdam expensive for parting?

-Amsterdam is a paradise for party-goers.
-The city has many clubs, bars and venues for any musical taste.
 Keep in mind that partying and traveling in Amsterdam is an amazing but expensive combination.
 Some clubs charge an average fee of 5€.
 This paired with drinks, where a beer costs around 4 euros and a wine 7, can add up quite a lot to your Amsterdam trip cost.

 Is Amsterdam expensive for you?
 Let’s find out!